 Will the existing heritage buildings be impacted?

-The NSW Government is relocating Willow Grove to another location within the Parramatta Local Government Area.
-In line with the project’s conditions of consent, no work will commence on the deconstruction of Willow Grove until a Relocation Framework and Methodology Plan for the process of site selection, consultation and deconstruction has been developed.
+The NSW Government is committed to relocating Willow Grove to another location within the Parramatta Local Government Area.
+In line with the project’s conditions of consent, all work on Willow Grove will be in line with Relocation Framework and Methodology Plan.
+The plan includes the process of site selection, consultation and deconstruction..

-The original heritage section of St George's Terrace will be retained in place on site, and the non-heritage components will be removed.
+The original heritage section of St George's Terrace will be retained in place on site, and the non-heritage components removed.

 Can I still provide feedback on the project?